 4- You will try to do too much

-We’ve learnt that we have a tendency to plan too much driving – and we not enough sightseeing time.
+We’ve learned that we tend to plan too much driving – and we do not have enough sightseeing time.
 Within a few weeks, we were exhausted from traveling almost non-stop.
 So we now try to do one driving day and then one or two exploring days where we stay put or at least stay in the local area.

-We’ve also learnt that things go smoother if we plan specific days for work and for fun.
-This is great, until you discover that the only sunny days that week are the days you designated as ‘work time’, so try to be flexible if you can.
+We’ve also learned that things go smoother if we plan specific days for work and fun.
+This is great until you discover that the only sunny days that week are the days you designated as ‘work time,’ so try to be flexible if you can.

 And definitely plan some downtime, where you can just read a book or do jobs on the van or sunbathe on a beach.

 5- Chores still need to be done (and they take up so much time!)

 Sadly, living in a van doesn’t negate the need to do chores like cleaning or the laundry.
 And they take a LOT longer when you need to find a laundrette or when you don’t have a powerful hoover with you.